dnolter959/autodiff/docs/milestone1.md

+---
+output:
+  html_document: default
+  pdf_document: default
+  word_document: default
+---
 ## Introduction

 In its simplest form, we define the derivative of a function as its rate of change.
 We should familiarize ourselves with an example of a function, the notation for a derivative, and the graphical representation of rate of change.

-Say we are incredibly lucky in our investments and our return, $f(x)$, is modeled by the function $f(x) = x_2$.
+Say we are incredibly lucky in our investments and our return, $f(x)$, is modeled by the function $f(x) = x^2$.
 Here, $x$ can represent the dollar amount we invest.
 We would like to measure the rate at which our return, $f(x)$, changes with respect to a change in our investment dollar amount, $x$.
 The notation for such is represented mathematically as:

 $$\frac{df}{dx} =lim_{\Delta x\to 0} \frac{\Delta f}{\Delta x}$$